sandeepsainath/ML-TradingBot/README.md

      * Momentum Indicators (MACD)
      * VWAP, etc
 - __Simulated Trades__
-     * Method of executing and storing "trades" on a accessible CSV file
+     * Method of executing and storing "trades" on an accessible CSV file
      * Profit/Loss Calculation on simulated trades
 - __Derivatives__
      * Derivative pricing modeling and trading